CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

    <img src="images/Install_environment_instructions_windows/2022-06-02T20-56-38.png" width="400"/>

-    Add (or if you already have it, modify) a system variable called `JAVA_HOME` and set its value to the location of your JDK installation (i.e., the location of the folder beginning with 'jdk11').
+    Add (or if you already have it, modify) two system variables: `JAVA_HOME` and `JDK_HOME`.
+For each new variable, set its value to the location of your JDK installation (i.e., the location of the folder beginning with 'jdk11').
 You can do this by clicking the **Browse Directory...** button.
 Usually this is in your 'Program Files' in a folder called 'Java'.
 Here is an example path:

    <img src="images/Install_environment_instructions_windows/2022-06-02T21-00-53.png" width="500"/>

-    Also add a system variable called `JDK_HOME` and set it equal to the same path as `JAVA_HOME`

 5. **Download and install or update conda**

-   For beginners, we recommend you use Anaconda Navigator since it is more beginner-friendly.
+   For beginners, we recommend you use Anaconda Navigator since it is more beginner-friendly, but you can also use miniconda.
 [Download Anaconda](https://www.anaconda.com/products/distribution) from the website and install.

    **NOTE**: if you already have conda, you can get the command to update conda by typing `conda update` on your command line.
 The command will generally look like: